-Delaware is not the best place to grow palm trees due to its temperate humid climate and small number of sunny days.
-Delaware climate is humid subtropical and continental.
-Weather in Delaware is strongly influenced by the Atlantic ocean.
+Delaware might not be the ideal locale for growing palm trees, primarily due to its temperate and humid climate with a limited number of sunny days.
+The state experiences a climate that’s a mix of humid subtropical and continental, heavily influenced by the Atlantic Ocean.

 Growing Palm Trees in Delaware